-RET24[ASK ONLY OF GROUP 1 RESPONDENTS] Which of the following have the strongest influence on your decision whether to continue to provide health services in health professional shortage areas after your service obligation is complete?
+RET24.
+[ASK ONLY OF GROUP 1 RESPONDENTS] Which of the following have the strongest influence on your decision whether to continue to provide health services in health professional shortage areas after your service obligation is complete?
 (Select all that apply)

 Relationship with current employer